Daandelange/ofxAddonTool/README.md

 Compatibility
 -------------
 This script is coded in pure Bash script.
 It runs on Linux and Mac.
 Windows is untested but should work.
-An internet connection is recomended to get the latest remote updates.
+An internet connection is recommended to get the latest remote updates.
-*Note: On this script could easily be adapted as a git addon manager, without anything OpenFrameworks.*
+*Note: This script could easily be adapted as a git addon manager, without anything OpenFrameworks.*

 Version history